7.1. Modern Models and Training

 -

-gpt2a small GPT model suitable for smoke tests; -
+gpt2a small GPT model suitable for runtime checks; -

 text_gpt2a file-backed corpus trainer, including a path that can use GPT-2 BPE vocabulary and merges.